 If $\mathcal{A}$ is a thick subcategory of $\mathbf{LCPAb}$, we let $ \mathcal{A}_{\mathrm{c}}$ be the thick subcategory consisting of compact groups in $\mathcal{A}$.

 A locally compact Polish abelian group $G$ is \emph{compactly generated} \footnote{ (The terminological overlap with the notion \emph{compactly generated} for more general topological spaces is unfortunate, but entrenched.)} if there exists a compact (symmetric) zero neighborhood $U$ such that $U$ is an algebraic set of generators for $G$.
 Let $\mathbf{LCPAb}_{\mathrm{cg}}$ be the thick subcategory of $\mathbf{LCPAb}$ consisting of compactly generated locally compact Polish abelian groups; see \cite[Theorem 2.6] {moskowitz_homological_1967}.
-A locally compact Polish abelian group is a compactly generated locally compact Polish abelian group if and only if it is isomorphic to $V\oplus T\oplus F$ where $V$ is a vector group, $T$ is a torus, and $F$ is a finite-rank countable free abelian group \cite[Theorem 2.5]{moskowitz_homological_1967}.
+A Polish abelian group is a compactly generated locally compact Polish abelian group if and only if it is isomorphic to $V\oplus C\oplus F$ where $V$ is a finite-dimensional vector group, $C$ is a compact group, and $F$ is a finite-rank free abelian group \cite[Theorem 2.5]{moskowitz_homological_1967}.

-A locally compact Polish abelian group $G$ is a \emph{Lie group} if and only if its connected component of zero $c\left( G\right) $ is a Lie group, if and only if $G$ is isomorphic to $V\oplus C\oplus F$ where $V$ is a vector group, $C$ is a finite-dimensional torus, and $F$ is a countable free abelian group.
+A locally compact Polish abelian group $G$ is a \emph{Lie group} if and only if its connected component of zero $c\left( G\right) $ is a Lie group, if and only if $G$ is isomorphic to $V\oplus C\oplus D$ where $V$ is a vector group, $C$ is a finite-dimensional torus, and $D$ is a countable discrete abelian group.
 We let $\mathbf{LieAb}$ be the thick subcategory of $\mathbf{ LCPAb}$ consisting of abelian Lie groups; see \cite[Theorem 6.17] {lupini_looking_2024}.
-As observed in \cite[Section 2.3] {casarosa_homological_2025}, the category $\mathbf{LieAb}$ is a category of modules in the sense of \cite[Section 2.15]{casarosa_projective_2025}.
+As observed in \cite[Section 2.3] {casarosa_homological_2026}, the category $\mathbf{LieAb}$ is a category of modules in the sense of \cite[Section 2.15]{casarosa_phantom_2025}.
 The point is that $\mathbf{LieAb}$ is endowed with a canonical monoidal structure obtained by defining $G\otimes H$ to be the Lie abelian Polish group whose Pontryagin dual is $\mathrm{Hom}(G,H^{\vee })$, where $H^{\vee }$ is the Pontryagin dual of $H$; see \cite[Section\ IV] {moskowitz_homological_1967} and \cite{garling_tensor_1966}.
 By duality, we have

 and more generally for any other Lie abelian Polish group $L$,